dibollinger/CookieBlock-Consent-Crawler/crawler/README.md

 ## Presence Crawler
-This is an efficient scraper that utilises the Python 'requests' library.
+This is an efficient scraper that utilises `pebble` and the Python `requests` library.
 Its purpose is to filter out potential candidates for the more costly OpenWPM crawl, which uses actual browser instances.
-It verifies whether the provided domains contain a Consent Management Platform from which we can extract category labels.
+It verifies whether the provided domains contain a Consent Management Provider from which we can extract category labels.

 ### Usage (Presence Crawler)
-While in the _"openwpm"_ _conda_ environment, run the following script with the required arguments:
+While in the _"(openwpm)"_ _conda_ environment, run the following script with the required arguments:

     run_presence_crawl.py (--numthreads <NUM>) (--url <u> | --pkl <fpkl> | --file <fpath> | --csv <csvpath>)... [--batches <BCOUNT>]